TanmayJain97/Employee-Payroll-App-Web-Dev/README.md

 # Employee-Payroll-App-Web-Dev

-Modified to UC 4 Stage 2 - Convert Employee Payroll App to Client Server Architecture
+Modified to UC 5 Stage 3 - Convert Employee Payroll App to Client Server Architecture

-Retrieve the Employee Payroll data from the JSON Server instead of Local Storage
+Add the Employee Payroll data to the JSON Server